Dream Therapy

 – Anurag * (Dream Therapy)

-“ I had this wried dream and it made no sense to me.
-The dream kept crossing my mind and that is when I decided to get in touch with a dream interpreter.
+“ I had this weird dream, and it made no sense to me.
+The dream kept crossing my mind, and that is when I decided to get in touch with a dream interpreter.

 Your dream analysis made perfect sense, joined all the dots and gave me so much clarity about my journey ahead.
 Thanks Priyanka”